umasreeram/fraud-detection-page.github.io/README.md

 <img src="matrix_40_59.png" width="1300"/>

-# Post-production Monitoring
+# Model Deployment and Post-production Monitoring

-**Monitoring the model’s performance over time**
-First step is to know if you can trust your data, only then you know that the changes shown are genuine.
+**Determining most suitable threshold**
+THIS HAS TO BE WRITTEN.

+**Identify genuine changes in data**
+After deploying the fruad detection model, it is important to regularly evaluate model performance to ensure that the model is still relevant and accurate.
+Continuous model evaluation also drives key managerial decision such as whether or not the model has to be retrained.The first step is to know whether the data can be trusted and whether the observed changes are genuine.
 This can be gauged by:

-1. Checking the annotation of data → Check distribution of labels, how far is that from the ground truth
+- Checking annotations of data → Check distribution of labels, how far is that from the distribution of the training set/ ground truth
-2. Checking model dependencies → if it relies on features from a package, did that implementation change?
+- Checking model dependencies → if it relies on features from a package, did that implementation change?
 (So, if there is a drop in accuracy maybe it is not the input data that changed but the dependency component in the middle)

 Once we know the changes are genuine, we can set up systems to track them.